MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 You can now save and test this flow to see it in action.
 You can then customize it to meet your needs.

-For information on testing, go to [Quick-test your model](form-processing-train.md).
+This sample template iterates through all the pages in the document.
+If you know the page range where to iterate, you can update the logic on the **Do until** loop.

-## Extract fields for specific pages
+### Extract fields for specific pages

 You can extract fields for specific pages.
 For example, you might want header fields from the first page.